 The original version of this web page was first shared with the world on Sunday, November 14, 2004.

-Although you may link to this page, you may not reprint anything on this page without permission.
+Although you may link to this page, you may not reprint anything on this page without explicit permission.

 Regarding comments on this article: Comments posted here are moderated and require approval.
 The primary reason is to prevent spammers from flooding the comments section because it is annoying as hell.
 All comments will eventually be approved and added below (even critical ones!) but spam or outright hateful comments will not be tolerated.